-The history of Spanish literature in the Middle Ages and the outstanding figures in the fields of drama, novel and poetry of the Golden Age.
+The history of Spanish literature in the Middle Ages and the outstanding figures in the fields of drama, novel and poetry of the Golden Age. - six semester hours

 SPA 406 Phonetics (AS)

 Intensive study of sound system, intonation and accent.
 Usually taken abroad.